sxgic/phone_for_work/README.md

 ```

 ## NOTES

-1. The project has canceled.
+1. The project has be restarted.